MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab1_ExtendwithD365.md

 ### Merge

-1. Click on the **Merge** tab
+1. Click on the **Merge** tab.

-2. You should see that Contactid from Dynamics 365 has been added to the list of Keys (Keys tab) that will make up the Unified Profile
+2. You should see that Contactid from Dynamics 365 has been added to the list of Keys (Keys tab) that will make up the Unified Profile.

-3. You can **optionally** add any attributes which have all been excluded and identify them as 'Merge' attributes where an attribute already exists (e.g. First Name, Last Name, Full Name, Gender and gerndercode_display)
+3. You can optionally add any attributes which have all been excluded and identify them as 'Merge' attributes where an attribute already exists (e.g. First Name, Last Name, Full Name, Gender and gerndercode_display).

-4. Click **Save** and then **Run** > **Run merge and downstream processses** (or just Run if you made no changes)
+4. Click **Save** and then **Run** > **Run merge and downstream processses** (or just Run if you made no changes).

 # Exercise 2 - Embed Customer Insights into Dynamics 365